freeorion/freeorion/.github/labels.md

 applied to an issue but use common sense to check if the label is appropriate or not for the specific Issue/PR.

-Currently there are three categories:
+Currently there are four categories:

 #### Label category `category`